OxfordDemSci/dgg-www/www/public_html/md/team.md

 ### Web Developer
 <img src="../img/staff/maksym.jpg" alt="Photo of Maksym" width="400" width="400">

-Maksym is co-founder and director of
+Maksym Bondarenko is a co-founder and director of <a href="https://www.gisrede.com/" target="_blank">GISRede</a> and leads front-end development as well as R&D of the company.
+He works with organisations to find solutions to visualise complex spatial and tabular data.
+He has a background in deploying big data repositories for large organisations.
+He has masters' degrees in Applied Mathematics and Software Development, and a PhD in Computational Mathematics.

+**LinkdIn:**
-<a href="https://www.gisrede.com/" target="_blank">GISRede</a>,
+<a href="https://www.linkedin.com/in/maksymbondarenko/" target="_blank">maksymbondarenko</a>
-and he leads the Spatial Data
-Infrastructure team of the WorldPop research group at the University of Southampton.
-He received an MSc in Applied Mathematics in 2002 and a Master’s degree in Software Development in 2004 from Kharkiv State University, Ukraine.
-He completed his PhD in Computational Mathematics (Fluid Dynamics), at the University of Southampton in 2008.
-During a research fellowship, he was in charge of managing the lifecycle of the High Energy Physics Model Database (HEPMDB) project.
-HEPMDB acts as a central storage, calculation and dissemination point for the data produced by High Energy Physics (HEP) tools.

-**Academic Profile:**
-<a href="https://www.southampton.ac.uk/geography/about/staff/mb4.page" target="_blank">Dr. Maksym Bondarenko</a>
 **GitHub:**
 <a href="https://github.com/GISRede" target="_blank">GISRede</a>